digitalguy99/PSCal/README.md

 # PSCal
-A PowerShell module to display a linux like calendar in the console.
+A PowerShell module to display a Linux-like calendar in the console.

 ## Preview
 ![Preview](Screenshots/cal2022.png)